bloqhead/daryn.codes.vite/src/pages/journal/breaking-changes.md

 Glowing review, tons of work in motion, very positive feedback from a client after a feature release... and then nothing.

 I reel for a bit and then the thoughts roll in.
 No employment means no insurance soon, which means physical therapy appointments are out-of-pocket only.
 I do the adult things.
-Cancel my birthday plans, go to my last PT appointments, and try my best not to let the vice of American capitalism not crush me.
+Cancel my birthday plans, go to my last PT appointments, and try my best not to let the vice of American capitalism crush me.

 ### A reality check